k0f1/configuring-linux-web-server/README.md

 8. Finally, restart Apache with the ```sudo apache2ctl restart``` command.

+9. Now refresh the browser and you would get see the new page "Hello Udacity"

 ### Install and configure PostgreSQL
 1. Install PostgreSQL ```sudo apt-get install postgresql```